| . The Problem The Solution Classifying Patterns Of Content The Range Of Classification Example: Chevron Ad | Controlling

 Say someone selected "Little League baseball"

-sports from an early age
+sports from an early agea community group

-organization of leisure activity
+organization of leisure activitya training program for

-professional sports, or
+professional sports, orthe "American

 game"